Execution Structure

 What usually erodes the trade first?

 Fees, crowding, and shrinking funding persistence are common sources of degradation.
+As more participants enter a trade, funding rates compress toward equilibrium, often faster than naive projections suggest.

 How should I compare venues?